mukhtar-github/How-To-Code-in-Node.js/3-How-To-Use-Node.js-Modules-with-npm-and-package.json/How To Use Node.js Modules with npm and package.json.md

 The *Node.js Package Manager (npm)* is the default and most popular *package manager* in the *Node.js* ecosystem, and is primarily used to *install and manage* external *modules* in a *Node.js* project.
 It is also commonly used to install a wide range of *CLI* tools and run *project scripts*. *npm* tracks the *modules* installed in a project with the *package.json* file, which resides in a project’s directory and contains:

 * All the modules needed for a project and their installed versions
-* All the metadata for a project, such as the author, the license, etc.
+* All the metadata for a project, such as the *author*, the license, etc.
 * Scripts that can be run to automate tasks within the project

 As you create more complex *Node.js* projects, managing your *metadata and dependencies* with the *package.json* file will provide you with more predictable builds, since all external *dependencies* are kept the same.
 The file will keep track of this information automatically; while you may change the file directly to update your *project’s metadata*, you will seldom need to interact with it directly to *manage modules*.